bill-auger/av-caster/README.md

 ### Community Support
+AvCaster is still very much in beta so testers comments and suggestions are appreciated.
+Also, this project is open-source and pull requests are quite welcomed.

+If AvCaster refuses to launch after changing some parameters in the GUI you can try deleting the persistent configuration file in your AppData dir (e.g. ~/.av-caster/AvCaster.bin).

-Feel free to to post any questions or comments to the [AvCaster issue tracker](https://github.com/bill-auger/av-caster/issues) and you can visit the home page of the [AvCaster wiki](https://github.com/bill-auger/av-caster/wiki) for updates  Also, this project is open-source and pull requests are quite welcomed.
+Feel free to to post any questions or comments to the [AvCaster issue tracker](https://github.com/bill-auger/av-caster/issues) and you can visit the home page of the [AvCaster wiki](https://github.com/bill-auger/av-caster/wiki) for updates.

 ### Building from source